neogis-de/qgis-plugin-workshop/source/layer_list.rst

 To put your code there, you can copy it manually or create a symlink to the plugin folder (the ``LayerListPlugin`` folder).
 Also, you can use the make file that the Plugin Builder has created for you, which has a ``deploy`` target that does exactly that.

 .. note:: if you are on Windows, this target will not work, since it works only in unix-like OSs.
-You should manually copy the content of the folder and create a `C:\Users\<your_user>\.qgis2\python\plugins\LayerListPlugin`` folder)
+You should manually copy the content of the folder and create a ``C:\Users\<your_user>\.qgis2\python\plugins\LayerListPlugin`` folder)

-Open a console, move to the plugin folder an run that target
+Open a console, move to the plugin folder an run that target.

 ::